-Longing for a life far from city lights?
+MOUNT ZION, W.Va. — Are you longing for a life far from city lights?
 You could hardly do better than to move to West Virginia.
-A paradise of star-spangled skies awaits at the center of the eastern U.S.—a drive of less than an hour from Pittsburgh and Washington, D.C.
+A paradise of star-spangled skies awaits new residents at the center of the eastern U.S.—a drive of less than an hour from Pittsburgh and Washington, D.C.

-High in the mountains, its air is clean, and its population relatively sparse.
-As a result, it boasts extremely low light pollution, though it's ironically located near the center of the eastern U.S., which is one of the most lighted regions in the world.
+High in the mountains, where the air is clean and the population relatively sparse, the night skies are bejeweled with twinkling lights.
+Much of its interior boasts extremely low light pollution, though it's ironically located near the center of the eastern U.S., one of the world's most lighted regions.

-"If you want to know what the night looked like in the good ol' days, come to West Virginia where the sky can grow brilliant with stars.
+"If you want to know what the night looked like in the good ol' days, come to West Virginia, where the sky can grow brilliant with stars," Buhrman says.

 "It's something most Americans have only read about in books."

-No other region south of the Adirondacks of upstate New York is so free of artificial light, Buhrman said, and three of the very darkest reaches in the east are located within a drive of an hour of two of his observation area in the Alleghenies of eastern West Virginia.
+No other region south of the Adirondacks of New York is so free of artificial light, Buhrman said, and three of the very darkest reaches in the east are located within a drive of an hour or two of his observation area in the Alleghenies of eastern West Virginia.

-David Sibray, the publisher of West Virginia Explorer Magazine and a real estate agent who specializes in the sale of rural real estate, says dark skies have real appeal for expatriates of urban America.
+David Sibray, the publisher of West Virginia Explorer Magazine and a real estate agent specializing in the sale of rural real estate, says dark skies have real appeal for expatriates of urban America.

-In addition to their ability to inspire awe, the dark skies above West Virginia may provide health and quality-of-life benefits, such as aid in stabilizing circadian rhythms.
+In addition to their ability to inspire awe, the dark skies above West Virginia may provide health and quality-of-life benefits, such as aiding in the stabilization of circadian rhythms.
 Astronomer Burhman suggests that communities that value night-time darkness might encourage developers to employ modern, efficient lighting design.

 "Simply putting reflective shields above lights will dramatically improve their efficiency, saving electricity and money while helping to preserve the glorious night sky.”

-In addition to traveling to events, Buhrman operates an observation area, a "dark site," in northern Greenbrier County -- a drive of about 35 minutes north of Lewisburg.
-Readers can find out more about Buhrman and West Virginia Sky Tours and its programming at WVSkyTours.com.
+In addition to traveling to events, Buhrman operates an observation area, a "dark site" in northern Greenbrier County, a drive of about 35 minutes north of Lewisburg.
+Readers can learn more about Buhrman and West Virginia Sky Tours and its programming at WVSkyTours.com.

 A guide to best practices for maintaining dark skies is available through the International Dark-Sky Association at darksky.org.